FrostyOS-dev/FrostyOS-old/README.md

 ## Building

-1. run `make` in the appropriate place for your OS (WSL2 for Windows 10, WSLg for Windows 11, etc.).
+1. run `make -j<jobs>` in the appropriate place for your OS (WSL2 for Windows 10, WSLg for Windows 11, etc.). `<jobs>` should be the amount of parallel threads to run.
 NOTE: If the toolchain isn't built and installed to the correct location, it **will** be built and installed

-## Running - Anything with bash
+## Build and Run - Unix like, Windows 11 and Windows 10 method 2

-1. run `./run.sh [config]`. 'config' being either 'debug' or 'release'.
-If not provided, 'debug' is assumed.
+1. run `make -j<jobs> config=<config>` in the appropriate place for your OS (WSL2 for Windows 10, WSLg for Windows 11, etc.). `<jobs>` should be the amount of parallel threads to run. `<config>` should be either `debug` or `release`.
+NOTE: If the toolchain isn't built and installed to the correct location, it **will** be built and installed.

 ## Running - Other